vadrian89/cumulus-qt/README.md

 # In case you want to build it yourself:

 - recommended Qt version: 5.9
-- remove the following line from Cumulus.pro file: QMAKE_LFLAGS += "-Wl,-rpath,'$$ORIGIN/lib'"
-- remove the following entry from qml.qrc file: "qt/etc/qt.conf"

 # Major Thanks
 - [Daryl Bennett](https://github.com/kd8bny)
 - [Archisman Panigrahi](https://github.com/apandada1)
 - [Erik Flowers](https://github.com/erikflowers) for his [weather icons](https://github.com/erikflowers/weather-icons),
 which sadly has discontinued support for them
+- People working on [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) and [AppImage](https://github.com/AppImage)

 # Known Issues

-- The resizing is implemented, but it's a bit haotic on Linux-based OSes, looking into it and hopefully I will find a solution soon.
+- [Yahoo search might not work](https://github.com/vadrian89/cumulus-qt/issues/3) on non-Ubuntu distros, depends on ssl library used in the system
+- AppImage seems highly unstable on Deepin Linux, might also be the case for other distros.

 # TODO
 - Code refactoring
-- Multiple locations from same instance
 - Add possibility for translations
-- Automatic location search
 - Improve UI
+- Rename application
+- Support for custom API keys, for OpenWeatherMap and Weather Underground
+- Snap package
+- Ubuntu Touch support